RiansyahTohamba/coding-notes/stats/sheldon-intro-stats-prob/ch3.md

 Element Probabilitas
 # Questioning chapter 3 ?

 1. Apa Rule atau aksioma teori probabilitas yang disajikan pada chapter ini ?
-2. ?
+2. statement ini dimana ya ?
+Ilmu probabilitas dibutuhkan untuk memahami 'kaitan(relation)' antara A dan B, dimana A = properties of the sample data
+B = properties of the entire population

+# Summary
+Di chapter ini juga dijelaskan tentang
+1. Idea of a probability experiment,
+2. explains the concept of the probability of an event, and
+3. presents the axioms of probability.

 # intro
 frequency interpretation vs subjective interpretation frequency interpretation
-In the frequency interpretation, the probability of a given outcome of an experiment is considered as being a "property" of that outcome. nilai dari probabilitas ada nya oil ditentukan by continual repetition of the experiment — the probability of the outcome will then be observable as being the proportion of the experiments that result in the outcome.
+In the frequency interpretation, the probability of a given outcome of an experiment is considered as being a "property" of that outcome.

+Nilai dari probabilitas ada nya oil ditentukan by continual repetition of the experiment — the probability of the outcome will then be observable as being the proportion of the experiments that result in the outcome.

 continual_repetition_of_the_experiment = 10 times, 100 times ,1M times
 proporsi_experiments = observable_oil / (observable_oil + unobservable_oil)

 This is the interpretation of probability that is most prevalent among scientists.
---
-Pendapat kedua subjective interpration of probability, based on someone belief, dipakai di filosofi dan decision maker ekonomi.
+2. Pendapat kedua :subjective interpration of probability, based on someone belief, dipakai di filosofi dan decision maker ekonomi.

---
-Regardless of which interpretation one gives to probability, however, there is a consensus the mathematics of probability (frequency) ==the mathematics of probability (subjective)
+Regardless of which interpretation one gives to probability, however, there is a consensus frequency ==  subjective

 i think
 probability rain tommorow = 3/10